 If you wish to pursue a career in SEO or simply upskill your knowledge in this area, Distilled has developed an online search marketing university called DistilledU, which offers lessons suitable for beginner, intermediate and advanced users.
 While the company do not offer certification upon the completion of the course, there are many reasons to pay the $40 per month membership fee.
 You can access all of the recordings from search marketing conferences coordinated by Distilled (LinkLove and SearchLove), a repository of weekly webinars and their intuitive training platform.

-Moz (formerly SEOMoz) also provide a wealth of useful free online tutorials via Moz Academy which encompasses the broad range of inbound marketing channels and topics that a digital marketer will encounter on a daily basis.
+Moz (formerly SEOMoz) also provides a wealth of useful free online tutorials via Moz Academy which encompasses the broad range of inbound marketing channels and topics that a digital marketer will encounter on a daily basis.
 There is no certification exam to accompany the training material, but Moz is recognised as a leader in the industry, and their training materials are a valuable resource.
 Along with the videos in Moz Academy, the company posts a weekly Whiteboard Friday video on their blog which covers a different inbound marketing topic each week.

 Social media enthusiasts can also make their CV stand out by enrolling in Hootsuite University, an online social media training provider that offers a contact directory for professionals that have completed their course.
 For the cost of $21 per month, you can gain access to 20-30 minute webinars that will walk you through the leading social media platforms, best practices for making effective use of them and tips on improving your social media strategy.
 If you’re actively seeking a social media role, the option to appear in the social media consultant directory is an added incentive, as each listed consultant has their own personal profile page which can be linked to their LinkedIn bio.